MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-conditional-access.md

 7. Select **Create**.

-For more information about creating create policies for Conditional Access, see [Create a device-based Conditional Access policy](../protect/create-conditional-access-intune.md).
+For more information about creating policies for Conditional Access, see [Create a device-based Conditional Access policy](../protect/create-conditional-access-intune.md).

 ## Next steps